 - A desire for non-stop elevator service

 Using An Elevator Key

-Out of all of the elevator hacks on this list, this hack has the best odds of success.
+Out of all the elevator hacks on this list, the elevator access key hack has the best odds of success.

 Independent Service Or Elevator Express Mode (Button Combo Elevator Hack)

 Many older elevators can be put into “independent service” mode by pressing and holding both the Door Close and your desired floor buttons at the same time for 5 seconds.
 If successful, your elevator should go straight to your floor and bypass all other floors.
 I’ve tested it on multiple systems including older OTIS, DOVER, and DESERT models.

 Here’s the button combo sequence for elevator independent service mode:

 - From the elevator buttons panel, press and hold the “Door Close” button with one of your fingers until the door closes.
 Don’t let go.